Wagers teaching abroad in Ireland through Indiana University’s Global Gateway for Teachers program

 “One of the primary reasons that I was competitive for scholarships was because I was a member of the Phi Theta Kappa Honor Society,” said Wagers.
 “Thanks to PTK, I was able to join the All-Indiana Academic Team.
 The scholarships combined with the low tuition allowed me to remain solvent and debt-free during my time at Ivy Tech.”

 Wagers was also involved in Ivy Tech student life and community service.
 In March of 2016, he traveled to San Miguel, Guatemala with eight other students, through Ivy Tech’s Alternative Spring Break program and worked alongside the local coffee cooperative, De La Gente.

-“My time at Ivy Tech has been a rich and rewarding experience,” said Wagers.
+“My time at Ivy Tech was a rich and rewarding experience,” Wagers said.
 “From the Ivy Tech day at the Statehouse, to the O’Bannon Institute for Community Service, to the Alternative Spring Break in Guatemala; I have had some amazing opportunities to grow as a student and to meet new and inspiring people.”

 For more information about Ivy Tech’s Transfer General Education Core, visit www.ivytech.edu/core.
-Ivy Tech second 8-week classes begin October 17.
 To enroll, visit www.ivytech.edu/applynow, stop into Ivy Tech Bloomington located at 200 Daniels Way, or call (812) 330-6013.
 Ivy Tech is open Monday through Thursday, 8 a.m. to 6 p.m. and Friday, 9 a.m. to 5 p.m.